Keep Landsat flying forever, says US Academy of Sciences

 America's National Academy of Sciences has called on the US government to guarantee the future of the country's venerable Landsat missions amid uncertainty engendered by the country's slow-motion budgetary train wreck.

-Fearing that the program, which began in 1972 with the launch of the Earth Resources Technology Satellite (later Landsat 1), the program had its eighth-generation launch in February 2013.
+The Landsat program began in 1972 with the launch of the Earth Resources Technology Satellite (later Landsat 1), and had its eighth-generation launch in February 2013.
+There are now fears for the future of Landsat.

 Landsat and Beyond was authored by the Committee on Implementation of a Sustained Land Imaging Program, comprising the Space Studies Board, Division on Engineering and Physical Sciences, and the National Research Council.